Reading time 4 Minutes

 I'm glad you exist.
 You understand me.
 If I disagreed with you in a factual discussion, you wouldn't insist on your opinion and harp on it without questioning it.

 I would have forgotten something, I hear that several times a day.
-Although the balance is 100% "Patrick didn't forget anything, but the nurse made a mistake".
-Don't you ever get embarrassed?
+Although the balance 100% is „Patrick hasn't forgotten anything, but the carer has made a mistake“.
+Don't you ever get embarrassed by that?
 That would be too stupid for me.

 But because you lend me your ear when I have something to say, you know what's going on in my mind right now.
 For weeks now, not a day goes by that I don't get upset with one of my carers.
 It's often because of a nursing mistake, which hasn't happened for the first time, but that doesn't make it any better.
 Nor is it a trivial matter when they make a mistake with my medication for the third week in a row and give me double, or possibly triple, doses of softeners and laxatives again.My stomach is going to explode one day if we don't get this medication sorted out soon once and for all.

-What bothers me most is that my carers - as was the case in the past with other care services - are kind-hearted people.
+What bothers me the most is that my carers - as was the case with other care services in the past - are kind-hearted people.
 But where things don't fit professionally, they have to be corrected.
-And for that, it is necessary to first admit the mistake and not to make up new excuses for every mistake.
-No kidding, some of my nurses have lost their storytellers.
-I have to deliberately exaggerate this somehow to make it clear how ridiculous and presumptuous I find it when people question my ability to think and remember something.
-Or telling me the same life story over and over again.
-No one else seems to want to understand.
+And to do this, it's necessary to admit the mistake first and not make up new excuses for every screw-up.
+No kidding, some of my carers are lost storytellers.
+I have to deliberately exaggerate this to make it clear how ridiculous and presumptuous I find it when people think they are questioning my ability to think and remember things.
+Or tell me the same life story over and over again.
+Nobody else seems to want to understand.

 But I would like to give you one piece of well-intentioned advice right now.
 That's what I've been thinking so often lately.